-Declan was also born with proximal femoral focal deficiency (PFFD), a birth defect that affected both his hips and bones in the lower legs.
-He needed six surgeries so he would be able to use prosthetic legs and several more, performed more recently by Michael Schmitz, M.D., to rebuild his hip.
+Declan Farmer was born with proximal femoral focal deficiency (PFFD), a birth defect that affected both his hips and bones in the lower legs.
+He needed six surgeries to be able to use prosthetic legs.
+Then he needed several more operations to rebuild his hip.